 Birth allowance: A lump sum of 10,000 CFA francs is paid to the insured for each of the first three births.

-Some maternal and child health and welfare services are also provided.
+Some health and welfare services are also provided to mothers and children.

-Ministry of Public Administration, Labor, and Employment provides general supervision.
+Ministry of Public Administration and Labor provides general supervision.

 Managed by a tripartite council and a director, the National Social Security Fund administers the program.